ResearchComputing/Documentation/docs/open_ondemand/jupyter_session.md

 ## Creating your own custom Jupyter kernel

-[Anaconda](http://anaconda.com) is an open-source software that provides access to _Python_ and _R_ distributions, and it includes the _conda_ package manager to easily install software and packages.
-Software and associated Jupyter [kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) other than _Python_ and _R_ can also be installed using _conda_.
+[Anaconda](http://anaconda.com) is an open-source software that provides access to _Python_ and _R_ distributions, and it includes the _Conda_ package manager to easily install software and packages.
+Software and associated Jupyter [kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) other than _Python_ and _R_ can also be installed using _Conda_.
 The following steps describe how to create your own custom Anaconda environments and associated Jupyter kernels for use within a Jupyter Session.

 Follow these steps from a terminal session.
 You can get a new terminal session directly from Jupyter using `New`-> `Terminal`.

-1. Configure your conda settings by following our documentation: [steps on configuring your conda settings via ~.condarc](../software/python.md#configuring-conda-with-condarc).
+1. Configure your Conda settings by following our documentation: [steps on configuring your Conda settings via ~.condarc](../software/python.md#configuring-conda-and-mamba-with-condarc).

 2. Activate the CURC Anaconda environment